Tag: faithfulness

 ⁜Prayer⁜

 Father God, you have given us the ministry of reconciliation.
 Help us not to forget that by giving it to us, you have given us responsibility.
 Help us to remember that through this responsibility you have given us the honor of working alongside you, the Creator, in the world.
-Jesus, help us to continually examine your life as conveyed in the Scriptures to understand what it means to live a life of reconciliation. , just as you provide each of us “fruit of the Spirit”, so, too, do you provide the ability to be aware of where the world needs reconciliation.
-Triune God (Father, , and Holy Spirit), guide us more deeply into your to be the light of reconciliation and the people of love to the world.
+Jesus, help us to continually examine your life as conveyed in the to understand what it means to live a life of reconciliation.
+Spirit, just as you provide each of us “fruit of the Spirit”, so, too, do you provide the ability to be aware of where the world needs reconciliation.
+Triune God (Father, Son, and Holy Spirit), guide us more deeply into your truth to be the light of reconciliation and the people of love to the world.
 Amen.

 • Finer or Better Things